 - Old devices often contain sensitive personal data.
 This applies in particular to information and telecommunications technology devices such as computers and smartphones.
 In your own interest, please note that each end user is responsible for deleting the data on the old devices to be disposed of.

-- The symbol of a crossed-out trash can regularly depicted on electrical and electronic equipment indicates that the respective device must be collected separately from unsorted municipal waste at the end of its service life.
+- The symbol of a crossed-out wheeled garbage can regularly shown on electrical and electronic appliances indicates that the appliance in question must be collected separately from unsorted municipal waste at the end of its service life.

 Proper disposal of B2B Lobaro devices

 Lobaro devices are developed and marketed for professional use.
-Accordingly, they have been recognized by the responsible German agency Stiftung EAR (Elektro- Altgeräte Register) as B2B (business to business) products.
-Lobaro GmbH is registered there under no. DE18824018 registered.
+Accordingly, they have been recognized as B2B (business to business) products by the responsible German agency Stiftung EAR (Elektro- Altgeräte Register).
+The Lobaro GmbH is registered there under no. DE18824018 registered.

-The B2B classification means that Lobaro is not obliged to collect WEEE from municipal collection points, as required by the ElektroG for producers of electrical/electronic equipment intended for the consumer market.
+The B2B classification means that Lobaro is not obliged to collect waste electrical/electronic equipment from municipal collection points, as required by the ElektroG for producers of electrical/electronic equipment intended for the consumer market.

-Consequently, our products may also not be disposed of in this way.
+Consequently, our products may also not can be disposed of in this way.

-To provide opportunities for the return of end-of-life equipment, we work with several qualified recycling companies.
-If a device manufactured by us has become an old device and you would like to return it, please contact: https://www.take-e-way.de/leistungen/elektrogesetz-weee-elektrog/b2b-altgeraete-ruecknahme-entsorgung/ and fill out the questionnaire.
+We work together with several qualified recycling companies to create opportunities for returning old appliances.
+If an appliance manufactured by us has become an old appliance and you would like to return it, please contact: https://www.take-e-way.de/leistungen/elektrogesetz-weee-elektrog/b2b-altgeraete-ruecknahme-entsorgung/ and fill out the questionnaire.

-As a manufacturer of industrial equipment for information and telecommunications technology, we produce RoHS compliant, in accordance with the contents of the EU Directive 2011/65/EU.
+As a manufacturer of industrial information and telecommunications technology devices, we produce RoHS-compliant products in accordance with the content of EU Directive 2011/65/EU.

-Lobaro GmbH is registered under Reg-Nr.
-DE87567817 according to the battery law (BattG).
+The Lobaro GmbH is registered under Reg.
+No. DE87567817 in accordance with the German Battery Act (BattG).

-According to § 12 sentence 1 No. 1-3 BattV (Ordinance on the return and disposal of used batteries and accumulators (BattVO) of March 27, 1998 (BGBl.
+According to § 12 sentence 1 no. 1-3 BattV (Ordinance on the Return and Disposal of Used Batteries and Accumulators (BattVO) of March 27, 1998 (BGBl.
 I p.
-658)), we point out as a seller that the customer as an end user is legally obliged to return used batteries.
-Batteries can be returned free of charge to Lobaro after use.
-If batteries are sent to the seller, the package must be sufficiently franked.
+658)), we as the seller point out that the customer as the end user is legally obliged to return used batteries.
+Batteries can be returned to Lobaro free of charge after use.
+If batteries are sent to the seller, the package must be sufficiently stamped.

-The symbol of the crossed-out trash can on batteries or accumulators means that they must not be disposed of in the household trash at the end of their service life.
-The following symbol means that these are batteries containing heavy metals and pollutants and must not be disposed of with ordinary household or commercial waste.
+The symbol of the crossed-out dustbin on batteries or accumulators indicates that they must not be disposed of with household waste at the end of their service life.
+The following symbol means that the batteries contain heavy metals and harmful substances and must not be disposed of with household or commercial waste.
 The abbreviations below the symbol mean: "Cd" (cadmium), "Li" (lithium) / "Li-Ion" (lithium-ion), "Ni" (nickel), "Mh" (metal hydride), "Pb" (lead), "Zi" (zinc).

 Batteries may contain substances that are harmful to the environment and human health.
-Particular caution is required when handling batteries containing lithium due to the special risks involved.
-The separate collection and recycling of old batteries and accumulators is intended to avoid negative effects on the environment and human health.
+Particular care must be taken when handling batteries containing lithium due to the special risks involved.
+The separate collection and recycling of old batteries and accumulators should prevent negative effects on the environment and human health.

-Please avoid the generation of waste from old batteries as far as possible, e.g. by preferring batteries with a longer life or rechargeable batteries.
-Please avoid littering public spaces by not carelessly leaving batteries or electrical and electronic equipment containing batteries.
-Please consider ways to reuse a battery instead of disposing of it, for example by reconditioning or repairing the battery.
+Please avoid the generation of waste from old batteries as far as possible, e.g. by preferring batteries with a longer service life or rechargeable batteries.
+Please avoid littering public spaces by not carelessly leaving batteries or electrical and electronic equipment containing batteries lying around.
+Please check the possibilities of reusing a battery instead of disposing of it, for example by reconditioning or repairing the battery.